aws/aws-cdk/packages/@aws-cdk/aws-appmesh/README.md

 ## Adding mutual TLS authentication

 Mutual TLS authentication is an optional component of TLS that offers two-way peer authentication.
 To enable mutual TLS authentication, add `certificate` property to TLS Client Policy and/or `validation` property to TLS Listener.

-`tls.validation` and `tlsClientPolicy.certificate` can be sourced from either:
+`tls.validation` and `clientPolicyTls.certificate` can be sourced from either:

 - A customer provided certificate can be specified with a `certificateChain` path file and a `privateKey` file path.

 - A certificate provided by a Secrets Discovery Service (SDS) endpoint over local Unix Domain Socket can be specified with its `secretName`.

+**Note**: Currently, a certificate from AWS Certificate Manager (ACM) cannot be sourced for above two properties.

 ```typescript
 import * as certificatemanager from '@aws-cdk/aws-certificatemanager';